0dp/generator-wp-bones/README.md

 # generator-wp-bones

-A WordPress theme [Yeoman](http://yeoman.io) generator, to kickstart WordPress Bones theme development with yo, sass and grunt.
+A WordPress theme [Yeoman](http://yeoman.io) generator, to kickstart your [WordPress Bones theme development](https://github.com/eddiemachado/bones) with yo, sass and grunt.

 **Note:** Still in development